Dyslexia and SEND Support for Literacy

 Some schools have a specialist teacher or teaching assistant for dyslexia.

 If your child needs extra and more specialist support the school may refer them to the ISEND Communication, Learning, Autism Support Service (CLASS).
-To find out more about this service, please click the link below:

 Additional Help and Services